ekomi-ltd/plugin-plentymarkets-ekomifeedback/meta/documents/user_guide_en.md

 ### Have an eKomi account
-Please note that you will need an eKomi account to use the plugin, and our standard packages **start at $49 monthly.** For a live demonstration of our product, feel free to book your most convenient time slot here, or alternatively email us at support@ekomi.de
+Please note that you will need an eKomi account to use the plugin.
+For a live demonstration of our product, feel free to book your most convenient time slot here, or alternatively email us at support@ekomi.de

+### Compatibility
+The plugin Ekomi Feedback is designed for use with the Ceres webshop and only works with its logic structure or other template plugins that use the same container logic.
+#### Requirements

+- Plugin Ceres
+- Plugin IO

+The plugin doesn't work for multistores/additional client stores due to issue on Plentymarkets side.

 ### Installing the eKomi Feedback plugin
 Please download the [eKomi FeedBack plugin](https://marketplace.plentymarkets.com/plugins/integration/EkomiFeedback_5253) from the Plentymarkets Marketplace.
 You can install the plugin from the menu under Plugins / Purchases.
 Just click the button that says “Install” for the eKomi Feedback plugin on the far right.